 English and Hindi are the official languages in the Andaman and Nicobar Islands.
 Bengali, Tamil, and Telugu are the major spoken languages.
 You’ll find many Bengalis are settled here and their origin is Bangladesh.
 Most tourists are Bengalis and Tamils from West Bengal and Chennai.
 The tribals are out of the focus.
 They are completely different and not available in the populated destinations.
 Tourists are not allowed to talk and visit them unless permitted by the authorities of the Andaman Government.

-Beauty of the Andaman Islands During Monsoon
+The beauty of the Andaman Islands During Monsoon

 The Andaman Islands 5 Days Itinerary